 There was absolutely no need for me to worry, the dress was simple to fit and even easier to sew.
 The two most difficult parts were hand stitching the bell sleeve lining to the elbow seam and the invisible zipper.
 The hand stitching was a breeze, and I think I was so worried about the fabric that in the process of being super careful, I actually sewed the best invisible zipper I have ever inserted!

-I am happy to say she agreed, and we met up at our local hiking trails this past weekend to take pictures.
+I am happy to say she agreed, and we met up at our local hiking trails to take pictures.
 As someone who is usually behind the camera, it was very daunting to be in front of it; however, Rachel quickly put me at ease and make the experience fun and entertaining!
 The images turned out beautifully, and I could not be more happy with them!
 Be warned: there are a lot, and this is a picture-heavy post!

 Rachel also did a great job getting some detail shots that highlight the beading and kokoshnik really well.
 I am so glad I contacted her!